How to Step Up Your Moisturizer Routine

 When we wash our skin, we want to remove the dirt, oil, and other impurities on our body and start with a clean base for the next steps to follow.
 Avoiding super hot showers, limiting your time under the water to avoid drying out the skin, and using a high-quality soap or body wash are all things to remember with this step.
 But don’t this step get over complicated － opt for quality over quantity with the products you choose.

 We might be biased, but our go-to is to grab a bar of our goat milk soap.
 Outside of using a limited number of all-natural ingredients, we love our goat milk soap because it naturally contains alpha hydroxy acids which help to gently remove dead skins cells from the surface of your skin, revealing new skin cells that are smoother and younger looking.
+Few products have such a powerful moisture barrier effect like goat milk soap.
 Plus, a single bar can be used to clean your body, face, and even as a shampoo.
 What could be better than a multi-purpose product that’s all-natural?
 It could be the #1 thing missing from your skincare regime.

 Step 2: Exfoliate